Whovian9369/aaru-nix-flake/README.md

 [aaru](https://github.com/aaru-dps/aaru) is licensed under the GNU General Public License, Version 3.

+Note from aaru v6.0.0 Alpha 9:
+> WARNING THIS IS A PRE-RELEASE
+> Images created with this version are not guaranteed to work, be repairable, or contain correct information.

 Notes:
 - I have not been able to test this on a system that isn't `x86_64-linux`, so I have it hardcoded in the flake.
 - The version number that you see when running `aaru --version` will just show `6.0.0-alpha9`, when it normally shows `6.0.0-alpha9-XXXXXXXX` where `XXXXXXXX` is a short `git` commit hash.
 For this derivation, I disabled the commit hash portiion of the version number by suggestion of the main developer.